salxz696969/Grand-Cineplex/doc/BEST_PRACTICE.md

 - Avoid deep relative imports (like `../../../utils`).
 Use aliases or structure well.

+- For Sequelize models, import from the models index file if available.
-- For Drizzle schemas, import from the index file:
+- For Drizzle schemas (legacy), import from the index file:
   ✅ Yes: `import { movies, theaters } from '../db'`
   🚫 No: `import { movies } from '../db/schema/movies'`